openebs-archive/istgt/CONTRIBUTING.md

 * Submit a pull request to the original repository.
 See [Pull Request checklist](#pull-request-checklist).

 ## Pull Request Checklist
-* Rebase to the current replication branch before submitting your pull request.
+* Rebase to the current develop branch before submitting your pull request.
 * Commits should be as small as possible.
 Each commit should follow the checklist below:
   - For code changes, add tests relevant to the fixed bug or new feature.
   - Pass the compile and tests - includes spell checks, formatting, etc.